 Voltage and frequency

 If the frequency in the Dominican Republic (60 Hz) differs from the one in your country, it is not advised to use your appliances.
-But at your own risk, you can try.
-Be extra careful with moving, rotating and time related appliances like clocks and electric fan heaters.
+But if there is no voltage difference, you could (at your own risk) try to use the appliance for a short time.
+Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.